causalClaims/causalClaims/index.md

 ---
 title: Causal Claims
 ---
-### Causal Medical Claims Identification and Related PIO Frame Extraction
+### Causal Claims Identification and PIO Frame Extraction
-Welcome to the [SemEval](https://semeval.github.io/)-2023 Task 8
+The 17th International Workshop on Semantic Evaluation

 ## Motivation
 Identification and automatic verification of medical claims from unstructured user-generated text data is an onerous but essential step for various decision-making processes.
 Some day-to-day tasks that can benefit from automatic claim identification are content moderation, insurance claim identification, and hypothesis generation from clinical notes.